-Brazil: Bank liquid assets to deposits and short-term funding: For that indicator, Bankscope provides data for Brazil from 1996 to 2016.
-The average value for Brazil during that period was 56.67 percent with a minumum of 40.77 percent in 1996 and a maximum of 64.51 percent in 2001.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+Brazil: Bank liquid assets to deposits and short-term funding

+For that indicator, we provide data for Brazil from 1996 to 2017.
+The average value for Brazil during that period was 56.65 percent with a minimum of 40.78 percent in 1996 and a maximum of 64.54 percent in 2001.

 Definition: The ratio of the value of liquid assets (easily converted to cash) to short-term funding plus total deposits.
 Liquid assets include cash and due from banks, trading securities and at fair value through income, loans and advances to banks, reverse repos and cash collaterals.
 Deposits and short term funding includes total customer deposits (current, savings and term) and short term borrowing (money market instruments, CDs and other deposits).